Today’s post comes from Mitch Kostecki, Assistant Superintendent at White Lake Provincial Park.

 What fish species do we have?

-White Lake is a very large body of water, occupying 5,800 ha of water.
+White Lake is a very large body of water, occupying 5,800 ha of space.
 It’s fed by a handful of diverse river systems, including Shabotik River, White River, and Olga Creek.

 Since White Lake has such a large surface area and volume of water, it can sustain a large variety of fish species.